 Enter the string to be encrypted: Enter the data you need to hash in the "String to be encrypted" text box.

-Select algorithm: Select the hash algorithm you want to use from the drop-down menu, BLAKE2B or BLAKE2S.
+Select Algorithm: Choose the hash algorithm you want to use from the drop-down menu, either BLAKE2B or BLAKE2S.

-Enter key: Enter the key used for MAC calculation in the "Key" field.
-If the MAC function is not required, you can enter an empty string or any default value, but this field is required.
+Enter Key: Enter the key used for MAC calculation in the "Key" field.
+If MAC functionality is not needed, you can enter an empty string or any default value, but this field is required.

-Select case: Select the display case of the hash result (Hex format), "Lowercase" or "Uppercase".
+Select Case: Choose the display case for the hash result (Hex format), "Lowercase" or "Uppercase".

-Enter salt (optional): If you need to increase the randomness of the hash, you can enter the salt value in the "Salt" field.
+Enter Salt (optional): If you need to increase the randomness of the hash, you can enter a salt value in the "Salt" field.
 This field can be left blank.

-Select salt position (optional): If you fill in the salt value, select whether the salt value is combined with the content to be processed as a prefix (start) or a suffix (end).
+Select Salt Position (optional): If a salt value is entered, choose whether the salt is combined with the content to be processed as a prefix (start) or a suffix (end).

-Set the number of encryption rounds (optional): Enter the number of repeated hashes in the "Encryption Rounds" field, the default is 1.
-This function is mainly used to increase the calculation time and increase the difficulty of brute force cracking.
+Set Encryption Rounds (optional): Enter the number of repeated hashes in the "Encryption Rounds" field, defaulting to 1.
+This function is mainly used to increase computation time and make brute-force attacks more difficult.

-Select character encoding: Select the character encoding of the input string, supporting UTF-8, ASCII and ISO-8859-1.
+Select Character Encoding: Choose the character encoding for the input string, supporting UTF-8, ASCII, and ISO-8859-1.

 Click the execute button, and the tool will calculate and display the hash result according to your configuration.

-Output result format description: The calculation result will be displayed in list form, including hash values in Hex, Base64 and Bytes formats.
+Output Result Format Description: The calculation result will be displayed in a list format, including Hex, Base64, and Bytes hash values.

 Usage Example

-The following is an example of using the BLAKE2B algorithm with a key and custom output bits:
+Below is an example using the BLAKE2B algorithm with a key and custom output bits:

 String to be encrypted: Hello BLAKE hash!